lalelisealstad/store-sales-pyspark-etl/README.md

 Develop to do:

-- develop extract and transform locally
-- add big query table create to tf a
+- add biq query to tf, github actions and script
-- develop load locally
-- add dataproc to terraform
-- run job on data proc
-- use github actions to deploy when new changed in main
 - big query analyse results examples

 - clean up repo